pcarbo/kyoto/README.md

 **Important note #2:** Some of the more involved questions are optional; please focus on the non-optional questions, so that we have time for Part B of the module.
-Later, if there is time we can return to the more challenging questions.
+Later, if there is time we can return to the optional questions.

 ####QTLs with and without a polygenic effect

-Here we compare genome-wide scans for a polygenic trait in the F2 and F34 cohorts using (1) a linear regression model that includes the "polygenic effect" (intended to capture population structure), and (2) a linear regression model without the polygenic effect.
+Here we compare genome-wide scans for a polygenic trait in the F2 and F34 cohorts using: (1) a linear regression model that includes the "polygenic effect" (with a covariance matrix that is intended to capture population structure); (2) a linear regression model that does not include the polygenic effect.

-We start by assessing support for SNPs that explain variance in a behavioural trait; specifically, freezing after exposure to tones ("freezing to cue") on the third day of the conditioned fear test.
+We start by assessing support for SNPs that explain variance in a behavioural trait.
+The trait is freezing after exposure to tones ("freezing to cue") on the third day of the conditioned fear test.
 Set the parameters at the top of the **map.qtls.R** script as follows: